Echium wildpretii

 Echium wildpretii is a species of flowering plant in the family Boraginaceae.
 It is an herbaceous biennial plant that grows up to 3 m in height.
 The species is endemic to the Canary Islands, and is found mainly in the national park surrounding Mount Teide in Tenerife.
-The subspecies E. wildpretii subsp. trichosiphon occurs at high altitudes on the island of La Palma.
-The common names are tower of jewels, red bugloss, Tenerife bugloss or Mount Teide bugloss.
+A similar species, Echium perezii, occurs at high altitudes on the island of La Palma.
+Other common names are tower of jewels, red bugloss, Tenerife bugloss, Mount Teide bugloss or red tajinaste.

 Etymology

-The Latin specific epithet wildpretii honours the 19th century Swiss botanist Hermann Josef Wildpret.
+The Latin specific epithet wildpretii honours the 19th-century Swiss botanist Hermann Josef Wildpret.

 Description

 It is a biennial, producing a dense rosette of leaves during the first year, flowers in the second year, and then dies.
 The red flowers are borne on an erect inflorescence, 1–3 m.
 The plant blooms from late spring to early summer in Tenerife.

 Habitat

 The plant grows in the subalpine zone of the ravines of Mount Teide, a volcano on Tenerife in the Canary Islands, Spain.
 It requires a lot of sun and is found in arid and dry conditions, but it tolerates frost down to -5 C. As a sub-alpine endemic plant with a narrow climatic niche and small distribution, the species is likely to be negatively impacted by climate change.